dremio/iceberg-auth-manager/docs/configuration.md

 ### `rest.auth.oauth2.token-exchange.audience`

 The logical name of the target service where the client intends to use the requested security token.
 This serves a purpose similar to the resource parameter but with the client providing a logical name for the target service.

 Optional.
+Can be a single value or a comma-separated list of values.

 ## Client Assertion Settings